Speed limits in Hong Kong: Justifications

 The Hong Kong government has stated that road safety is of primary concern when setting speed limits.
-Nonetheless, the governemnt also weighs in road design, location and purpose in setting speed limits to minimise confusion and discourage speeding.
+Nonetheless, the government also weighs in road design, location and purpose in setting speed limits to minimise confusion and discourage speeding.

 Speed limits are divided into a three-band system that aims to set limits in a consistent manner based on a few key characteristics, with only minor variation within each band.
 The low band of 50 km/h is intended to apply to built-up areas regardless of location.
 The middle band is intended for areas outside urban or new town built-up areas and imposes 70 or 80 km/h limits.
 In practice, however, these limits have been adjusted relatively frequently due to the construction of new roads and increasing urbanisation in the New Territories.
 In the 1980s, most rural carriageways had a speed limit of 70 km/h, but many have since been reduced to 50 km/h in light of the increased development and the diversion of traffic to high-standard expressways.
 At the same time, a higher speed limit of 80 km/h has become standard for newly constructed trunk routes.
 The high band of 100 or 110 km/h applies to high-standard expressways and is the current design standard adopted for new expressways in the New Territories.